 The latest update from mobile messaging service, WhatsApp, now gives its one billion users the ability to share documents from third party applications.
-According to Forbes magazine, “…the feature appears to be limited to PDF files but it does pull files from third-party cloud storage apps enabled on the phone, including iCloud Drive, Dropbox and Quip.”
+According to Forbes magazine, “…the feature appears to be limited to PDF files but it does pull files from third-party cloud storage apps enabled on the phone, including iCloud Drive, Dropbox, Inc., and Quip.”

 Though features like this are common in mobile apps, CIOs and IT Directors should be aware because it can be a threat to enterprise information if used by employees to share sensitive data.
-WhatsApp is out of IT control and does not comply with HIPAA, PCI DSS and many other regulations.
+WhatsApp is out of IT control and does not comply with HIPAA and many other regulations.
 The Company has mentioned that it is focusing on end-to-end encryption, but that still doesn’t give IT admins the ability to run audit reports on documents that employees are sharing internally and with customers.
-Plus, the documents being shared from WhatsApp are being stored in applications like Dropbox and iCloud that are not suitable for business messaging, especially in industries like finance that regularly transfer sensitive information like credit card and social security numbers.
+Plus, the documents being shared from WhatsApp are being stored in applications like Dropbox, Inc., and iCloud that are not suitable for business messaging, especially in industries like finance that regularly transfer sensitive information like credit card and social security numbers.